Diagnosing Error Messages

 However, the string does not have a closing

 Fixing this error gives us a program with correct syntax:

 Error messages may differ depending on where you run your code.
-The same program run in a repl.it and Node.js on your computer will generate slightly different error messages.
+The same program run in an online code editor, like Replit, and Node.js on your computer will generate slightly different error messages.
 However, these differences are minor and generally unimportant.
 The main cause of the error will be reported in the same way.

 Most code editors provide a feature known as syntax highlighting.
 Such editors highlight different types of tokens in different ways.
 For example, strings may be red, while variables may be green.
 This useful feature gives you a quick, visual way to identify syntax errors.

-For example, here is a screenshot of our flawed code taken within an editor at repl.it.
+For example, here is a screenshot of our flawed code taken within Visual Studio Code.

 Notice that the string

 Hello is colored red, while most of the symbols

 () are colored black.
 At the end of line 2,